The Parov Stelar Band at Heaven

 Flashing and strobe lighting remain loyal to the electronic dance-hall tradition, and melodramatic drops build the room to a frenzy.
 One resulted in an interesting genre switch mid-track from melodic swing to euro-dance that was wholly unexpected yet much appreciated.
 Closing number Jimmy’s Gang is accompanied by the glorious full colour visuals of the official video.

 Stelar is often hailed as an innovator in the world of electronic music and is even the creator of a new genre that DJ Rainer Trüby dubbed “minimal jazz house.”
 With heavy veins of funk, smoky nu-jazz and faithful swing samples, fused with the latest innovations in EDM and nu-disco, this is a sound well-loved on the continent and a welcome Austrian export.
 Though the set may have seen a brief return to the less creatively progressive mainstream drops and euro-dance samples, these are too occasional to indicate a departure from Stelar’s idiosyncratic, groundbreaking fusions.

 Half an hour before the end, the band leave the stage and the customary call for an encore is a hail of stamping feet that make the floor of the club rumble like an earth tremor.
 According to the audience, Stelar’s position as sonic trailblazer is secure.

 Photos: Daniel Donovan

-For further information on The Parov Stelar Band and future events visit here.
+For further information and future events visit the Parov Stelar Band’s website here.